 The best convertibles aren't just toys for the summer, they can be used all year round.
 Here's our definitive guide to the drop-tops that offer the best mix of thrills and usability.

 One of the ironies of British car buying is our undying love of the convertible despite the gloomy weather.
 In Europe, only Germany records more convertible sales, so our love of smelling freshly cut grass and hearing the birds sing as we drive is still alive and well.

-There are still a few convertibles that have metal folding roofs but the vast majority have returned to a fabric ‘soft-top’ hood.
+Convertibles that have metal folding roofs are becoming few and far between; the vast majority have returned to a fabric ‘soft-top’ hood.
 Fabric roofs are lighter and easier to package than a cumbersome metal roof, while advances in sound insulation mean they’re almost as good at keeping noise at bay on the move.

-These leaps in engineering have helped designers build our favourite convertibles - those which provide all the fun of a roofless driving experience, but don’t cause any annoyances the rest of the time.
+These leaps in engineering have helped designers build the best convertibles - those which provide all the fun of a roofless driving experience, but don’t cause any annoyances the rest of the time.
 Happily the days of accepting that a convertible would be vague to drive, noisy, cold and easy pickings for thieves are well and truly over.